baymlab/HMSphages/docs/labprotocols/protocol_05-enrichments.md

 #### Day 1
 {: .no_toc }
 1. 🖊️  Label LB agar plates with today's date, your name, your host bacteria.
-1. 🖊️  Mark 6 well spaced dots, as shown in the picture, and label each dot with a different **sample ID** corresponding to the enrichment you are testing.
+1. 🖊️  Mark 6 well spaced dots, and label each dot with a different **sample ID** corresponding to the enrichment you are testing.
 1. 🧪 Set out as many culture tubes as plates you labeled.
 1. ➕ Add the appropriate bacterial host culture(s) to each of the sample tubes.
 - {: .label .label-red }Team Coryne: